mironovd/clusterfan/README.md

 Calculates fans of cluster algebras (see works of G. Koshevoy, B. Keller, B. Leclerc).

-At this point this is prrof of concept.
+At this point this is proof of concept.

 Calculates number of cones in fan of cluster algebra for n=5 (the answer is 672).